Your Gift to the World

 When I look back over the years of when I had the most success and when I struggled the most... it’s when my actions were (or weren't) aligned to my purpose.

-Teaching/coaching is... my zone of genius.
+Teaching/coaching/story-telling are... my zones of genius.

 When I’m in this zone, I’m no longer isolated.
 I’m surrounded by others who value me.
 Through my genius, I feed other men to become better men.